Our Mission Statement

 In August 2016 Andrew felt that God was leading him to start a group in Maidstone.
 A core team was formed

 and as people began to hear about it a lot of interest was received.
 Macmillan Cancer Support has been very helpful and also Helen Jones, who runs a number of cancer prayer groups around the country (firmroots.org.uk).
 Her book, 'My Right Hand in the Father's' describes her own traumatic experience of breast cancer and how God helped her through the treatment.

 The meetings have a Christian basis and are open to all cancer patients and their carers whether or not they have a Christian faith.

-They are held on the first and third Mondays of each month at Linton Road Free Church ME15 0AL, near Linton crossroads, on the A229 3 miles south of the town centre.
+They are held on the 1st and 3rd Mondays of each month at Linton Road Free Church ME15 0AL near Linton crossroads, on the A229 three miles south of the town centre.
 Several bus routes pass the chapel which is near the Salts Avenue stop.
 There is free on-street parking in Holmesdale Close.
 Please contact us if transport is a problem.
-No meeting on 15 July 2019 - group outing to Merriments Gardens.

-1.30 pm: An informal service with worship songs, devotional ministry and prayer for those who request it
+* 1:15pm - An informal service with worship songs, devotional ministry and prayer for those who request it.

 The emphasis is on uplifting the spirit, encouraging one another and experiencing the love of God.
 There are no cancer talks and no-one is expected to speak about their condition unless they want to.